-Introduction:z80pack is a Z80 cross development package for UNIX and Windows systems distributed with all sources under a BSD style license.
+Introduction:z80pack is a Zilog Z80 and Intel 8080 cross development package for UNIX and Windows systems distributed with all sources under a BSD style license.
 Included are:

-So instead an emulation of a virtual complete computer system capable of runnning CP/M 1, CP/M 2, CP/M 3 and MP/M 2 has been build, as an example for what can be done with this software.
+The original 1987 version could not be released public, because it included proprietary components from various companies, but for the Z80 core I keept the copyright.
+So an emulation of a virtual complete computer system capable of runnning CP/M 1, CP/M 2, CP/M 3 and MP/M 2 has been build, as an example for what can be done with this software.
 The Z80 cross assembler was used to bootstrap CP/M 2.2 on the system, for CP/M 3 and MP/M 2 the loader BIOS's were written on an UNIX host, final work then was done under CP/M 2.2 running on the emulated system.

-This virtual computer system has been used then to rebuild CP/M 1, CP/M 2, CP/M 3 and MP/M 2 completely from the sources.
-Also example implementations of CP/NET have been build, to network the virtual systems with this very early form of RPC (remote procedure calls).
+This virtual computer system has then been used to rebuild CP/M 1, CP/M 2, CP/M 3 and MP/M 2 completely from the sources.
+Also example implementations of CP/NET have been build, to network the virtual systems with this very early implementation of RPC (remote procedure calls).
 Additional disk images with all sources, tools and build scripts are available for download.

 The system also runs the UCSD p-System Versions I.4, I.5, II.0 and IV.0.
-Disk images for a ready-to-run system as well as sources to rebuild the Z80 version are available in the download section.
+Disk images for ready-to-run systems as well as sources to rebuild the Z80 version are available in the download section.

 Features of this virtual cpmsim computer system:

-The Z80 core then was used together with John Kichury's front panel library, to build exact emulations of the Altair 8800 and IMSA 8080 computer systems, that can be fully operated via the front panel identical to the original machines.
-The IMSAI 3D computer model build by John is really stunning, see the screenshots at the link below.
+The Z80 core then was used together with John Kichury's front panel library, to build exact emulations of the Altair 8800 and IMSA 8080 computer systems, that can be fully operated via the front panel similar to the original machines.
+The IMSAI 3D computer model build by John is really stunning, see the screenshots.

-The Z80 and I/O emulations are written in ANSI C, the front panel emulation in C++, for POSIX compatible Open Systems.
+The Z80, 8080 and I/O emulations are written in ANSI C, the front panel emulation in C++, for POSIX compatible Open Systems.
 Systems on which the sources are known to compile without any changes are:

 Other native ports to Microsoft Windows have been done, links are in the download section.